Environmental Geography with Studies in the USA

 All about the course

-BSc Environmental Geography with Studies in the USA is a unique course delivered over three years of study, during which you will develop and advance your geography and environmental management knowledge and skills.
+Become a next-generation geographer with our BSc (Hons) Environmental Geography with Studies in the USA.
+Delivered over three years of study, including a year in the USA, this exclusive course will help you to advance your geography and environmental management knowledge and skills.

-- During the first year, you will follow a structured suite of modules, carefully designed to increase your subject knowledge, develop confidence and prepare you for the rest of the programme.
-Themes covered include the effects of climate change, earth surface processes, food security, fluvial processes, resources, sustainability and how to manage impacts on the environment.
-The first year also looks to develop practical skills which you get to practice and implement on a UK-based residential field course.
+- During your first year, you will follow modules designed to increase your subject knowledge and prepare for the next level.
+You will look at the effects of climate change, earth surface processes, fluvial processes, food security, sustainability and environmental management.
+You'll also build your confidence by developing applied and practical skills through a UK-based residential field course.

 Fieldwork is a key element of this course and trips are aligned with the specialist modules to develop applied skills and gain practical experience.